Need to talk about recovering from surgery?

-When you first go home you’ll need to take things easy as you will get tired.
-You will need help with things such as shopping, cooking and cleaning.
-Before your operation it’s worth asking family and friends if they can help.
+When you first go home you will need to take things easy as you will get tired.
+You will need help with things like shopping and cleaning.
+Ask family and friends if they can help.

-Gradually increase what you do and make sure that you move around during the day – even if it’s just around the house to begin with.
+Slowly increase how much you do and make sure you move around during the day, even if it’s just around the house to begin with.
 This can help with your recovery and reduce the risk of blood clots.
-You should find that you start to feel stronger and more active each week.

-If you need some extra help at home, tell your nurse.
+If you think you need some extra help at home, tell your nurse.
 They should be able to arrange for social services to look at what help you need.
-It’s best if this can be arranged before you leave hospital.
 Most people manage well at home and don’t need extra help.

 Coming to terms with changes to your body such as scars and weight loss can take time.
-Be aware that once the wound has completely healed the scar will gradually fade.
+Once the wound has completely healed the scar will fade over time.